Please enjoy this blast from the past on a topic that we feel is still relevant today, written by Michael Vournas, January 16, 2009

 What do I have to say about this number stuff?
 Let’s see.
 Many number stories have made it to the so-called news these days.
 Numbers reflecting everything from consumer confidence to bailout amounts, to our plunging 401K balances.
 We even hear of numbers with respect to coffee.
 Usually represented as, this coffee scored an 84 or an 88 or, by God we gotta have it, a 94!
-It must be so much better than the other coffee that “only” scored a 93!
+It must be so much better than that other coffee that “only” scored a 93!
 Really?
 I say knock it off already.

 I have always had an aversion to ascribing a number to a coffee.
 And, I have had many, many discussions with importers, roasters and aficionados about numbers and what the hell they really mean.
-I ask the question: Do you score the steaks, hamburgers, corn, grapes and bread you eat?
+I ask the question: do you score the steaks, hamburgers, corn, grapes and bread you eat?
 Do you score your kids?
 Your friends?
 Why not?

 I guess the bottom line to my idea is, do you like the way your coffee tastes?
 It has GOT to be about that.
-For your customers, you list coffees by region, type, roast, flavor profile – you don’t list them by number designations (a 91.3, a 89.1).
-They want to know of the terroir, the luscious taste that is a beautiful coffee, the mouthfeel that, like carmel syrup, coats your tongue and smoothly runs down your throat making you feel like royalty.
+For your customers, you list coffees by region, type, roast, flavor profile— i.e. you don’t list them by number designations (91.3, 89.1, etc).
+They want to know of the terroir, the luscious taste that is a beautiful coffee, the mouthfeel that, like caramel syrup, coats your tongue and smoothly runs down your throat making you feel like royalty.
 They want to know about how it will taste black or with a splash of milk, maybe over ice, whatever and however they drink it.

 Coffee is an experience that is so unbelievably amazing and exciting, it is ever so able to reflect slight changes in roast, preparation, drink variables and of our life lived while drinking it.
 Let’s not bore people with numbers.
 LET THEM DRINK GOOD COFFEE AND ENJOY!

 There’s always an open invitation waiting for you to join us at our cupping table in Westlake Village.